29th edition (to 2050). Renewable cost development, potential, and expected investments in Norway, Sweden, Finland

-The report describes in detail the various cost elements for the power system until 2050, focusing on the development of Long Run Marginal Costs in renewable power production, energy storage, hydrogen production, and hydrogen-fired power plants.
+Our report offers a comprehensive analysis of the various cost elements within the power system, projecting developments until 2050.
+We focus on Long Run Marginal Costs associated with renewable power production, energy storage, hydrogen production, and hydrogen-fired power plants.

 Nena Analysis builds fundamental models and methods with strong emphasis on a combination of economic theory, market models, weather impacts and marginal cost calculations.